tcker/tcker/README.md

 🚩 This is the place where I upload my programs on **GitHub**

-🎯 Quote: He who has a why to live can bear almost any how.
+🎯 He who has a why to live can bear almost any how.
 **-Nietzsche**

  </div>